 Products in the Amazon Basics range just work and they’re very cheap to boot.
 Cheap does not mean bad though – Basics’ 0.9m (3ft) cable is only just over a fiver, with free delivery.
 So you can buy three cables for around the price of one Apple version if you don’t mind not having Apple brand stuff.

 Amazon does note that it works with ‘nearly all cases’, so you may want to double check, but we doubt this would be a problem for most accessories.

 Belkin Lightning to USB cable

 Longer cable than standard?
 Check.
 Selection of colours?
 Check.
 Trusted tech brand?
 Check.
-Belkin’s standard 1.2m/4ft Lightning cable is longer, affordable and reliable and comes in a rainbow of colours suited to you.
+Belkin’s standard 1.2m/4ft Lightning cable is longer, affordable and reliable.

 Anker Nylon Braided USB cable